NanoCode012/prisma-set-role-transaction-error-message/README.md

 # Reproduce Prisma Set Role Error
-SET LOCAL ROLE to another in `$transaction` causes error messages to miss
+SET LOCAL ROLE to another in `$transaction` causes error messages to miss metadata.
+In this case, we try to cause a unique constraint error by inserting duplicate `name`.

+Each api route:

+1. Clears `Location` table
+2. Insert `{name: 'A', abbr: 'a'}`
+2. Insert `{name: 'A', abbr: 'b'}` <-- error should happen here

 ## Setup